asha8411p/WirelessDT-Thesis/README.md

 - $B = 2 \cdot \mathbf{d} \cdot (\mathbf{o} - \mathbf{C})$
 - $C = (\mathbf{o} - \mathbf{C}) \cdot (\mathbf{o} - \mathbf{C}) - r^2$

 Solving this quadratic equation for $t$ gives the points where the ray intersects the sphere.
-If the discriminant $\Delta = B^2 - 4AC$ is negative, there is no intersection; if$\Delta \geq 0$, the ray intersects the sphere at one or two points.
+If the discriminant $\Delta = B^2 - 4AC$ is negative, there is no intersection; if $\Delta \geq 0$, the ray intersects the sphere at one or two points.

 ### b) Ray-Plane Intersection